poetapp/documentation/use-poet/beta-user-migration.md

 ## Legacy Po.et

 The legacy Po.et API ([https://api.frost.po.et](https://api.frost.po.et)) will continue to function until January 15, 2019, when we will close it down.

+## Questions?

+Please reach out to us on our [Gitter channel](https://gitter.im/poetapp/Lobby) if you have any questions about migrating, or for any general questions about Po.et.